 Travel advice and information from the Government of Canada and Manitoba:

-UM will be offering Fall Term 2020 primarily remotely, with the exception of a very small number of courses that require in-person delivery.
+UM will be offering both Fall Term 2020 and Winter Term 2021 primarily remotely, with the exception of a very small number of courses that require in-person delivery.
 Please see Classes, scheduling and other academic matters on the student information page.

 New information for current and new international students continues to be added to the international students support page.